-As I contemplate my “issue” I’ve realized how easy it is to let it become bigger in my head than my God.
+As I contemplate issues like these I’ve realized how easy it is to let them become bigger in my head than my God.
 I get frustrated.
 I worry, and I lose perspective.

 Two simple words came into my head–words that were from God, words that would change everything.

 I realized that I had let my concern for this child grow and grow.
 It had become so big in my head that the problem itself became my focus.
 And I had forgotten who God was.

 I had forgotten how very much He loved my child.
 I had forgotten that He knew my child much better than I did.
 I had forgotten that He was working in ways that I could not see.
 He was in this issue.
 He was totally involved and His love was perfect.
 He was so much bigger than I gave Him credit for.

 It wasn’t that these concepts were new to me.
 It was more that I wasn’t living day in and day out in the assurance and knowledge of how BIG He is.

 This insight has led me on a quest to discover in fresh ways how very big our God is.
 It’s a lifelong journey that will not end this side of heaven but it’s exciting.

 Along the way I’ve learned a few things: